Russian Federation

 Birthgap Retirement Indicator (BRI)

-The Birthgap Retirement Indicator (BRI) for 2015 in the Russia stands at 1.0%, marking a sharp drop of 7.2 percentage points from 2014.
-Over the past five years, the BRI has shown a downward trend, averaging 13.4% between 2011 and 2015.
-Compared to the 1970s average of -38.9%, the current figure is higher by nearly 39.9 percentage points.
-On a global scale, this nation holds the lowest BRI value, ranking 35 out of 35, and it similarly occupies the bottom position among 30 European countries.
+The Birthgap Retirement Indicator (BRI) in 2015 for the Russia stood at 1.0%.
+This represents a sharp drop of 7.2 percentage points from its 2014 figure.
+Over the period from 2011 to 2015, the BRI has shown a downward trend, averaging 13.4%.
+When compared to the 1970s average of -38.9%, the current figure is approximately 39.9 percentage points higher.
+Among all countries worldwide, Russia holds the lowest BRI, placing it at 35th out of 35.
+Similarly, within Europe, it ranks last at 30th out of 30.

 | Year | BRI | Year | BRI |